 The next conversation should test the operating engine.

 A serious investor or strategic partner should evaluate more than the website.
-The real question is whether Folium can repeatedly turn business chaos into AI operating capability.
+The central question is whether Folium can repeatedly turn business complexity into AI operating capability.

-- Which customer workflows are the strongest first-market wedges?
+- Which customer processes are the strongest first-market wedges?

 - Which delivery modules are already reusable across multiple customer types?

-- Which proof artifacts shorten sales cycles or reduce buyer uncertainty?
+- Which review materials shorten sales cycles or reduce buyer uncertainty?

 - Which parts of the digital manufacturing plant are proprietary process, internal tooling, or service packaging?

-- Which model, agent, RAG, and local AI capabilities are strongest today and which need capital or partner support?
+- Which model, agent, trusted-data, local AI, and software operations capabilities are strongest today and which need capital or partner support?

 - How does Folium maintain public trust while developing deeper private customer systems?

-- What roles, tooling, and operating cadence are needed to scale delivery without lowering proof quality?
+- What roles, tooling, and operating cadence are needed to scale delivery without lowering review quality?

 - What milestones would show that Folium is becoming a repeatable AI operating-capability company?